 Polymer-based microfluidic chips were introduced several years after silicon/glass chips.
 The vast variety of polymers grants great flexibility in choosing a suitable material with specific properties.

-Polymers offer an attractive alternative to glass and silicon as they are easy to access, cheaper, robust and require faster fabrication processes.
+Polymers are a promising alternative to glass and silicon as they are easy to access, cheaper, robust and require faster fabrication processes.
 Many polymers can be used to build chips:

 - Polystyrene (PS)